ruixingw/parmhess/processes.rst

    This group contains all "pure" bonds.
 After subtracting contribution from former groups, the 3x3 partial Hessian is purly from a single bond.

-10. Prepare the initial Hprime file, which yield the Hessian produced by known terms and nonbonded terms.
-These contribution will then be subtracted in group a) process.
+10. Prepare the initial :code:`hprime` file, which yield the Hessian contributed by *known terms* and nonbonded terms.
+Their contribution will then be subtracted in group a) process.

 11. Construct and solve equation systems for each group in sequence.
 After the end of each group, force constants of that group are solved.
-These solved parameters are then treated as "known terms" in the new Hprime file.
+These solved parameters are then treated as *known terms* and form a new :code:`hprime` file.
 Hence, the contribution of former groups will be excluded in the following processes.

 12. Now, all force constants for each internal coordinate are solved.
 These results will then be averaged based on MM functions.